oakleybrunt/lfric_core/documentation/source/getting_started/guide.rst

 technical capabilities.

-Before giving an overview of the core infrastructure, an overview of the :ref:`structure of a typical LFRic application <application_structure>` is given.
+Before giving an overview of the core infrastructure, an overview of the :ref:`structure of a typical LFRic application <section application structure>` is given.
 It briefly references several LFRic core capabilities.
 These capabilities are then described in later sections.

 Any developer of the LFRic core or an LFRic application should have a good understanding of the underlying principles behind LFRic and the